LucasWaelti/kalibr-wiki/Calibration-target.md

 Kalibr supports three different calibration target.

-To simplify the data collection  Aprilgrid for the IMU-camera calibration.
-This is because the symmetrical natures of a checkerboard grid doesn't allow it easily to detect rotations above a certain threshold.
-For this reasons Aprilgrids have been introduced for the IMU-camera calibration which offer the following benefit:
+The Aprilgrid is the recommended grid to use in this toolbox due to the following benefits over the other targets:

-* partially visible targets can be detected
+* partially visible calibration boards can be used
-* rotation is fully resolved (no flips)
+* rotations of the target are fully resolved (no flips)

-The calibration targets are configured using a YAML configuration file which is passed to the calibration tools.
-Please find the configuration templates below.
+The calibration target is configured using a YAML configuration file which is passed to the calibration tool.
+Please find the configuration templates for the supported targets below.

 ###A) Aprilgrid
 With the Aprilgrid partially visible targets can be detected without problems.
 This greatly simplifies the data collection and makes this grid the recommended target to use with this toolbox.